-In general, ISO can be adjusted manually in P, Tv or S, Av or A, and M modes.
-(In some cameras, ISO cannot be set in the Green Automatic mode.
+In general, ISO can be adjusted manually in the following shooting modes: P, Tv or S, Av or A, and M. In many cameras, ISO cannot be set by the user in the Green Automatic mode.
 In that mode, everything stays automatic, including ISO.
-Also, in some Nikons, the Auto ISO has to be turned off and then the ISO can be adjusted, two separate operations.)

 To test a camera’s ISO settings, start with the lowest ISO and double it each shot up to the maximum ISO setting.
-Then look at the images to see how they go bad as the ISO increases.
+Then look at the images to see how the image quality gets worse as the noise increases.
 QUESTION: What is the highest ISO setting that still produces acceptable results?
 If your camera can go to ISO 25,600 but you do not like the looks of images taken above 3,200, then ISO 3,200 is your working limit.

 ISO: Varying Noise